tycho01/react-storybook/docs/setting-up-for-css.md

 Now, let's customize React Stoybook to use these CSS modules.

-> By default, React Storybook uses the babel loader for JavaScript.
+> By default, Ng2 Storybook uses the babel loader for JavaScript.
 So, you don't need to add it.

 Create a file `.storybook/webpack.config.js`.
 Then add the following content to it: